stephanierotter/stephanierotter.github.io/conferences.md

 **Stephanie Rotter** and Mingya Liu. *Social meaning of negative concord and modal concord in American English*. xpragx, 20-22.09.2023.
 Paris, France

+### 2023

+**Stephanie Rotter** and Mingya Liu. *Social meaning of negative concord and modal concord in American English*.
+Language in Social Interaction, 07.07.2023.
+Wuppertal, Germany.

 ### 2022